BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 Prior to these discussions, or ideally as early as possible in the development of your invention, consider submitting a [Provisional Patent Application](https://www.uspto.gov/patents/basics/apply/provisional-application) to the [United States Patent and Trademark Office (USPTO)](https://www.uspto.gov/).
 This application should include detailed descriptions and, if applicable, the most important presentation files related to your innovation

-Next, sign the non-disclosure agreement with the manufacturer and present him or her the press-book.
+Next, sign the non-disclosure agreement with the manufacturer and present him or her the Press-Book.

-The press-book should be compiled in Panodia's eureka style.
+The Press-Book should be compiled in Panodia's eureka style.
 The first page should provide a general explanation of the subject.
-Present the product with humility and comment in detail on the collection of information within the press-book.
+Present the product with humility and comment in detail on the collection of information within the Press-Book.
 Use the strength of silence to let the manufacturer speak.
 This will allow you to gather reactions, which will give you an indication of the manufacturer's attitude towards the project.
 Ask good and open questions in order to obtain information concerning the manufacturer's situation, problems, desires, knowledge, opinion, "vision" and needs.
 Examples of these questions would be:

 What characteristics do you expect from this product?
 What results to you expect from...?